-You can list the authorities that allow you to identify your peers within the IPSec VPN module.
+You can list the authorities that allow you to identify your peers within the IPsec VPN module.

-Add When you click on this button, a window will open showing the CAs and sub-CAs that you have created earlier.
-Select the authorities that will enable you to check the identities of your peers, by clicking on Select .
+Add hen you click on this button, a window will open showing the CAs and sub-CAs that you ave created earlier. elect the authorities that will enable you to check the identities of your peers, by clicking on e lect .
 The CA or sub-CA selected will be added to the table.
 Delete Select the CA to be removed from the list and click on Delete .
-As fo r the columns in the grid: CA CA Shows the added and approved certification authorities.
+As fo As for the columns in the grid: CA Shows the added and approved certification authorities.